 - 1. View from the B1121 looking across to Hurts Hall and St John's Church. - 2.
 View from the high point of The Layers looking across the River Fromus to Hurts Hall. - 3.
 View along Chantry Road towards St John's Church. - 4.
 View from Albion Street across the town to Church Hill. - 5.
 View towards the town from the B1119 (Leiston Road). - 6.
-View from Clay Hill Road looking down on the town. - 7.
 View to towards the open countryside from South Entrance.